how to write a wedding speech

 Bang!

 Open with a bang.
 You want your speech to be memorable, right?
 So don’t start it off with a yawn-inducing “thank you for being here.”
 Instead, try something clever or funny to grab everyone’s attention from the get-go.
-Getting an early laugh from your audience will really help settle the nerves and ensures the wedding guests are on your side.
+Getting an early laugh from your audience will really help settle the nerves and ensure the wedding guests are on your side.

 How to Write a Wedding Speech!